Taiwan urges China to stop 'destructive' military activities | Law-Order

 Taiwan's defence ministry on Monday urged China to stop "destructive, unilateral action" after reporting a sharp rise in Chinese military activities near the island, warning such behaviour could lead to a sharp increase in tensions.
 China, which views democratically governed Taiwan as its own territory, has in recent years regularly carried out military drills around the island as it seeks to assert its sovereignty claims and pressure Taipei.

+China's defence ministry did not immediately respond to a request for comment.
+In addition to the air force incursion near Taiwan over the weekend, China last week also dispatched more than 100 naval ships for exercises in the region, including in the strategic waters in the South China Sea and off Taiwan's northeastern coast, a regional security official told Reuters.

+The official, who declined to be named because of the sensitivity of the matter, said the activity put pressure on everyone in the region and called the scale of naval exercises the "largest in years".
 Taiwan's defence ministry noted last week that July to September is traditionally the busiest season for Chinese military drills along the coast.
-China is

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)